gvwilson/tidynomicon/_en/cleanup.md

 ```

 Excellent.
-We can now use `map_dfc` to convert the columns to numeric percentages
+We can now use `map_dfr` to convert the columns to numeric percentages
 using an anonymous function that we define inside the `map_dfr` call itself: